Elizabeth Farrell, Development Associate

 The fight for health equity requires an engaged community of thoughtful activists acknowledging that the mission for health equity and the larger goal for social justice are inextricably linked, and must be addressed in parallel.
 I am so proud to be working with GHC -- an organization that applies an intersectional, holistic approach to the health equity mission.

 Liz is the Development Associate with Global Health Corps.
-Originally from San Antonio, Texas, she graduated from Wesleyan University with a degree in Sociology and International Relations.
+Originally from San Antonio, Texas, she graduated from Wesleyan University with a bachelor’s degree in sociology and international relations.
 Liz has been interested in social justice and human rights activism since high school as she was an active participant in her school’s Model United Nations program.
 At Wesleyan, Liz volunteered with ASHA (Adolescent Sexual Health Advocates) to teach progressive sexual health curriculums at local high schools as well as sponsor teach-ins on campus.
 While studying abroad in Paris, Liz also worked with a human trafficking organization called La Fondation Scelles where she worked as a translator and editor, helping to translate annual publications from French to English.
 More recently, Liz has been working as Executive Assistant to the CEO of a digital agency where she coordinated office operations.
 In her free time, Liz enjoys cooking, spending time with her friends, and befriending dogs in Prospect Park.